ahmedgamal74-cmp/Deep-Learning-Models-Optimization-and-Deployment-on-Edge-Devices/README.md

 # Optimize and Deploy Deep Learning Models on Edge Devices

+Welcome to our official repository for the graduation project titled **"Optimize and Deploy Deep Learning Models on Edge Devices"**, developed by:

+**Mentored by:** Si-Vision

 ![alt text](images/cloudvsedge.png)

-This project explores optimization techniques to reduce the computational cost and memory footprint of deep learning models, enabling their deployment on resource-constrained edge devices such as the Raspberry Pi, NVIDIA Jetson Nano, and other embedded or low-power hardware platforms.
-In this work, we evaluate and test our pipeline specifically on the Jetson Nano.
+---

+## 📘 Abstract

+This project explores efficient deployment of deep learning models on resource-constrained edge devices, particularly the NVIDIA Jetson Nano.
+It addresses computational, memory, and energy limitations using a full pipeline of optimization techniques, including pruning, quantization, knowledge distillation, low-rank approximation, and TensorRT acceleration.
+We evaluated this pipeline on architectures like VGG11, MobileNetV2, EfficientNet, NASNet, and AlexNet, achieving up to 18× speedup with minimal accuracy loss.

+---

 ## 📌 Overview